 - We went to see the musical Mary Poppins at my alma mater, Dover Area High School.
 It was the last show directed by the director who saw me through my own high school musicals there, so at the end, alumni were invited up onto the stage to join the cast and sing “You’ll Never Walk Alone” from Carousel.
 I cried.
 You’re shocked, right?
 (Video on Facebook here, if you care to see.

-- In more 4-H news, Sarah attended the Pre-Vet Symposium held at Penn State University’s main campus, a couple hours away.
+- In more 4-H news, Ashar attended the Pre-Vet Symposium held at Penn State University’s main campus, a couple hours away.
 During the daylong program, she went to a bunch of talks and participated in lab activities for high-schoolers who might be interested in animal science careers.

 - We also had our county 4-H Auction, which raised a bunch of money that keeps our 4-H center operating in the black.
-Sarah helped out by presenting the Alpaca Club’s basket of alpaca-themed items.
+Ashar helped out by presenting the Alpaca Club’s basket of alpaca-themed items.

 - Through Chris’s efforts with Postcrossing, we have long received mail from all around the world.
-This winter, Chris set it up for Sarah to get some postcards, and she was matched with a 15-year-old girl named Christina who lives in Taiwan.
+This winter, Chris set it up for Ashar to get some postcards, and she was matched with a 15-year-old girl named Christina who lives in Taiwan.
 The two have exchanged a bunch of postcards and even email back and forth, and have recently started exchanging longer letters and some gifts.
 It’s amazing!

-- Speaking of Sarah’s dad, Chris, he went to visit HIS dad and stepmom in Florida in March, driving down and stopping at many places along the way.
-When he came back, he and Sarah sorted through some of the brochures he’d collected and she made a huge list of places she wants to visit in Virginia, North Carolina, South Carolina, Georgia and Florida in the years ahead.
+- Speaking of Ashar’s dad, Chris, he went to visit HIS dad and stepmom in Florida in March, driving down and stopping at many places along the way.
+When he came back, he and Ashar sorted through some of the brochures he’d collected and she made a huge list of places she wants to visit in Virginia, North Carolina, South Carolina, Georgia and Florida in the years ahead.
 I’m hoping we can make them happen!

 So what’s new with your family this month?
 Drop me a comment!
 I love hearing from all my “blog friends!”